alejo4373/foobar/README.md

 6. Replace the content of the **first** editor *Request Mapping Template* with the content of the file under the comment ```## Request template```.
 7. Replace the content of the **second** editor *Response Mapping Template* with the content of the file under the comment ```## Response template```.
 The third comment if present can be ignored.
 8. At the end your resolver should look like [this](/assets/images/app-sync-first-resolver.png).
 Hit ```Save Resolver```
 9. Repeat for all the Queries in your **Resolvers** list in the *Schema* page as well as for the Mutations.
+Also do not forget the resolver for the `googlePhotoReference` in the `Establishment` type.
 Each of them have a file with the Request and Response template in [/AWS/AppSync/Resolvers](/AWS/AppSync/Resolvers) to set them up.

 **Note:** What the Request and Response template are doing is translating a request that comes to the GraphQL API into a request that DynamoDB can understand, same is true for the response, translating the Response from DynamoDB into something GraphQL can work with.
 This mapping templates are written in a language called VTL(Velocity Template Language) and there is more info about it [here](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference-overview.html) and [here](http://velocity.apache.org/engine/2.0/vtl-reference.html).